 - Add the lentils into a saucepan and cover them with water.

 - Bring the mix to a boil, reduce the heat to a simmer, and let the lentils cook for five minutes.

 - Drain the lentils and let them cool a bit.

 - Pat them dry a bit with a paper towel, if need be.
 They should be fairly dry when you begin mixing.

 - In a bowl, mix the lentils with the remaining ingredients.

-- Pour the mix onto a parchment paper-lined cookie sheet, and let them bake for 50-60 minutes (stir the mix once or twice during that time).
+- Pour the mix onto a parchment paper-lined cookie sheet, and let them bake for 45-60 minutes (stir the mix 2-3 times during the process).